Ranch Chicken

 This easy ranch chicken is great with so many different sides.
 My family loves it with dairy free mashed potatoes or these golden brown roasted air fryer baby potatoes.

-It's also delicious with a side of spinach, blue cheese and bacon salad, a serving of honey roasted parsnips and carrots or on top of Instant Pot Jasmine rice!
+It's also delicious with a side of honey roasted carrots or over fluffy Instant Pot Jasmine rice!

 Ranch Chicken Recipe